bogdansys/Book-On-Machine-Learning/README.md

 # Machine-Learning theory
 A book containing the theoretical mathematic concepts of machine learning.
-Aimed at the student preparing for an exam
+Aimed at the student preparing for an exam.
+Open "Main Book.md" to access the book material